-Chapter 3: Configuring the Software on SQL Server
+Chapter 2: Configuring the Software on SQL Server

-DB/Text for SQL uses SQL Server as its data store, requires a single SQL Server instance to be specified, and creates a control database called InmTextbases.
+DB/Text for SQL uses SQL Server as its data store, requires a single SQL Server instance to be specified, and creates a control database called \InmTextbases.
 This is the database that tracks each textbase created by DB/TextWorks.

-During the DB/Text installation process, Setup will start the Administration program so this can be accomplished.
+During the DB/Text for SQL installation process, the Setup program starts the Administration program so this can be accomplished.